How Is MF Diagnosed?

 According to one clinical study, almost 90% of patients with primary MF were considered to be intermediate or high risk within 1 year of their MF diagnosis.

-When I got my diagnosis, we realized the future was not going to look like what we thought it would. –Marilyn, Post–essential thrombocythemia MF patient
+When I got my diagnosis, we realized the future was not going to look like what we thought it would. —Marilyn, diagnosed with post-essential thrombocythemia MF